Privacy Notice

 4. Is your personal data transferred to third parties?

-Your personal data will be processed by our employees (e.g. sales, claims, underwriting, marketing, legal, IT & management) for the processing purposes listed above.
+Your personal data will be processed by our employees (e.g. sales, customer services, claims, underwriting, marketing, legal, IT & management) for the processing purposes listed above.

-Whenever your personal data is transmitted to external recipients (services providers, business partners, the insurer or Advent Solutions Management Limited (UK only)) that process the data, on behalf of Companjon or for their own purposes, they are legally required to ensure that your data is transmitted and processed in compliance with all applicable data protection laws.
-Such service providers may include our IT providers, customer service and claims support, marketing agencies, internal audit, tax and consultancy providers etc..
+Whenever your personal data is transmitted to external recipients (e.g. services providers, business partners, the insurer that process the data, on behalf of Companjon or for their own purposes, they are legally required to ensure that your data is transmitted and processed in compliance with all applicable data protection laws.
+Such service providers may include our IT providers, customer service and claims support, marketing agencies, internal audit, tax and consultancy providers etc.

 We may also share your personal data on ad hoc basis with regulatory and government bodies where we are required to do so by law.